Death of Michael Jackson: Estate

-Public reaction

 Media coverage and internet activity

 Wikipedia spikes at 15:00 hrs in Los Angeles, June 25.

 Jackson's death was first reported by the Los Angeles-based celebrity news website TMZ.
 Doctors at Ronald Reagan UCLA Medical Center pronounced Jackson dead at 2:26 p.m., and TMZ announced the death 18 minutes later.
 The Los Angeles Times confirmed the report at 2:51 p.m.
 PDT (5:51 p.m.
 EDT).
-The news spread quickly online, causing websites to slow down and crash from user overload.
-TMZ and the Los Angeles Times suffered outages.
-Google initially believed that the millions of search requests meant their search engine was under a DDoS attack, and blocked searches related to Michael Jackson for 30 minutes.
+The news spread rapidly online, causing websites to slow down or crash from user overload.
+TMZ and the Los Angeles Times experienced outages.
+Google initially believed that the surge in search requests indicated a DDoS attack and blocked searches related to Jackson for 30 minutes.
 Twitter reported a crash, as did Wikipedia at 3:15 p.m.
 PDT (22:15 UTC).
-The Wikimedia Foundation reported nearly a million visitors to Jackson's biography within one hour, likely the most visitors in a one-hour period to any article in Wikipedia's history up to that point.
+The Wikimedia Foundation reported nearly a million visitors to Jackson's biography within one hour, likely the highest number of visitors to any article in a one‑hour period in Wikipedia's history up to that point.
 AOL Instant Messenger collapsed for 40 minutes.
-Around 15 percent of Twitter posts (5,000 tweets per minute) mentioned Jackson after the news broke, compared to the 5 percent recalled as having mentioned the Iranian elections or the flu pandemic that had made headlines earlier in the year.
-Overall, web traffic ranged from 11 percent to at least 20 percent higher than normal.
+Around 15 percent of Twitter posts (5,000 tweets per minute) mentioned Jackson after the news broke, compared with the 5 percent that had mentioned the Iranian elections or the flu pandemic earlier in the year.
+Overall, web traffic ranged from 11 percent to at least 20 percent above normal levels.
 MTV and BET aired marathons of Jackson's music videos.

-Specials about Jackson aired on multiple television stations around the world.
-The British soap opera EastEnders added a last-minute scene to the June 26 episode, in which the character Denise Johnson discussed the news with Patrick Trueman.
+Television stations around the world aired specials about Jackson.
+The British soap opera EastEnders added a last-minute scene to the June 26 episode in which the character Denise Johnson discussed the news with Patrick Trueman.
 Magazines including Time published commemorative editions.
-A scene that had featured Jackson's sister La Toya was cut from the film Brüno out of respect toward Jackson's family.
+A scene featuring Jackson's sister La Toya was removed from the film Brüno out of respect for the family.